fmang/oshu/README.md

 Even with that, it sometimes get slow unless the computer is a beast… Hell, the mania and taiko mode could be played in a terminal!

-Let's make a lightweight version of the game!
+Let's make a compatible lightweight version of the game!

 Technical choices